-The Division of University Outreach and Engagement at Oregon State University (OSU) is seeking a Juntos Statewide Leader.
-This is a full-time (1.00 FTE) 12-month, fixed term professional faculty position.
-Reappointment is at the discretion of the OSU Open Campus & Special Initiatives Leader.
+The Division of University Outreach and Engagement at Oregon State University is seeking a Juntos Statewide Leader.
+This is a full-time (1.00 FTE) 12-month, fixed-term professional faculty position.
+Reappointment is at the discretion of the OSU Open Campus & Strategic Innovation Leader.

 The Division of University Outreach and Engagement at Oregon State University enhances access to enrichment and problem solving through reciprocal relationships for the exchange of knowledge and resources in partnership with individuals, communities, business, industries, government, and educational institutions.